nehajobin/numberguess/README.md

 # numberguess
 number guessing game-pygame
-a fun,visual number guessing game built with python and pygame
+its a fun,visual number guessing game built with python and pygame

 project goal